-We are back in Bangkok in the early morning where to have some more time in this great city.
+We are back in Bangkok in the early morning where we have some more time in this great city.
 It's a chance to indulge in even more shopping and nightlife, or perhaps take it easy and visit some of the popular Wats in the area.
 A great market to visit, if not for the best bargain, but for its sheer size, is the 35 acre Chatuchak Weekend Market which has reached a landmark status as a must-visit place in Bangkok.
 Get there easily by skytrain to Mo Chit station.

 Day 15 to 17 - Siem Reap